PostHog/meta/requests-for-comments/2023-03-01-Temporal-RFC.md

 - Is this a good idea?
 - Is getting this done feasible?

-I’m specifically looking for feedback from teams that are directly impacted by this, namely:
+I’m specifically looking for feedback from teams that are directly impacted by this, namely and in alphabetical order:

+- Billing
+- Feature Flags and Experiments
 - Infrastructure
-- Billing
 - Pipeline
+- Product Analytics

 # Problem Statement